Search

 It was an INCREDIBLE trip!
 The diving, the culture, the food, the people.
 Steve Slattery (pictured left) lead a group to Lalati Resort in Fiji back in February.
 Click here to read all about it...

-If you haven't traveled with Bluewater Scuba yet, take a look at our upcoming trips and join us.
+If you haven't travelled with Bluewater Scuba yet, take a look at our upcoming trips and join us.